Messi 'a fraud', Neymar 'is hated'- PSG in crisis as fans boo star duo

 Head coach Mauricio Pochettino has been left with a squad that was tactically unworkable, and, while he might certainly have found some more effective solutions, is less culpable for this mess than those above him.

-In 2020, Belgium international right-back Thomas Meunier told RTBF: “When I was at Bruges, we'd celebrate birthdays by playing darts or pool in a bar, but at PSG it's just outrageous.
+In 2020, Belgium international right-back Thomas Meunier told RTBF: “When I was at Club Brugge, we'd celebrate birthdays by playing darts or pool in a bar, but at PSG it's just outrageous.

 “I always had a good time but it was all a bit extravagant and 'did you see me?'
 But that's part of it, part of the game.”